vinifmor/bauh/README.md

 ```

 ### Autostart
-In order to autostart the application, use your Desktop Environment settings to register it as startup script ("fpakman").
+In order to autostart the application, use your Desktop Environment settings to register it as a startup application / script ("fpakman").
 (P.S: the installation script currently does not do that)

 ### Settings